Whether you’re rewarding for effort or gifting for staff motivation, individualisation of recognition is key!

 Why is Reward & Recognition important?
 Some statistics;

-- Organisations with recognition programs which are highly effective at enabling employee engagement had 31% lower voluntary turnover than organisations with ineffective recognition programs.”
+- Organisations with recognition programs that are highly effective at enabling employee engagement had 31% lower voluntary turnover than organisations with ineffective recognition programs.
 (Bersin by Deloitte, The State of Employee Recognition, 2012)

 - Companies with strategic recognition reported a mean employee turnover rate that is 23.4% lower than retention at companies without any recognition program.
 (SHRM/Globoforce Employee Recognition Survey, 2012)